za3k/za3k.com/aldenmarsh/party/visited.md

     - Howling Wind monastery, building: Makian is from here
 - [Nathnan](nathnan.md): Mirinda is from here.
 - **[The Wastes](wastes.md)**
-    - City full of moving shadows: The party learned about coldbliss and lost their shadows
+    - City of shadows, ruin: The party learned about coldbliss and lost their shadows
-    - Hidden mushroom people village in a cave at the bottom of a canyon
+    - Hidden mushroom village, city: In a cave at the bottom of a deep canyon
-    - Mirage of Dreams Inn: Passed through
+    - Mirage of Dreams Inn, building: Passed through
 - [Xuxuwell](xuxuwell.md): Zorinn is from here